matecom57/mi-tutorial/docs/source/Estadistica/estadistica/ejercicios_c08.rst

 3. A third characteristic is revealed when the data are plotted as in Figure 8.5.1.
 We note that the curves corresponding to the different levels of a factor are all parallel.

+The following important features of the data in Table 8.5.1 should be noted.
+1. For both levels of factor A the difference between the means for any two levels of factor B is the same.
+That is, for both levels of factor A, the difference between means for levels 1 and 2 is 5, for levels 2 and 3 the difference is 10, and for levels 1 and 3 the difference is 15.
+2. For all levels of factor B the difference between means for the two levels of factor A is the same.
+In the present case the difference is 5 at all three levels of factor B. 3.
+A third characteristic is revealed when the data are plotted as in Figure 8.5.1.
+We note that the curves corresponding to the different levels of a factor are all parallel.

 **EXAMPLE 8.5.2**

 In a study of length of time spent on individual home visits by public health nurses,